How Should We Understand the Hadith Permitting Envy of One with Knowledge?

 Answer

-In the Name of Allah Most Merciful and Compassionate.
+In the Name of Allah, Most Merciful and Compassionate.

-The Reality of Envy (Hasad)
+The Reality of Envy

-“Beware of envy, for envy consumes good deeds like fire consumes wood.”
+The Prophet (Allah bless him and give him peace) warned: “Beware of envy, for envy consumes good deeds as fire consumes wood.”
 [Abu Dawud]

-Permissible Envy (Ghibta)
+Permissible Emulation Is Not Envy

-The Hadith of Permissible Envy
+The Hadith of Two Cases

-“There is no envy except in two cases.
-A man whom Allah has granted the Quran, so he upholds it by night and by day.
-And a person whom Allah has granted wealth, and he spends from it by night and by day.”
+The Prophet (Allah bless him and give him peace) said: “There is no envy except in two cases.
+A person whom Allah has granted the Quran, so he upholds it by night and by day.
+And a person whom Allah has granted wealth, so he spends of it by night and by day.”
 [Bukhari; Muslim]

 Competing in Good

-“In that, let those who would compete, compete.”
+This meaning is affirmed by the Quranic call: “In that, let those who would compete, compete.”
 [Quran, 83:26]

 Guarding the Heart

-The Prophet (Allah bless him and give him peace) said:
+The Prophet (Allah bless him and give him peace) said: “Ask Allah from His bounty, for indeed Allah loves to be asked.”
+[Tirmidhi]

 [Shaykh] Faraz Rabbani